14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/fresh-linen-original-candle?variant=42443972870225)
     Availability: Available
     Price: $64.95 USD
-- [Drops of Rain Original Candle](https://affinatiliving.com/products/drops-of-rain-original-candle): Drops of Rain Original Candle – 10 oz Experience the fresh, calming scent of our Drops of Rain Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a clean, even burn.
-The fragrance blends crisp rainwater, delicate florals, and soft green notes to evoke the soothing essence of a gentle rainfall.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a tranquil, refreshing atmosphere in any room.
-Burn Time – 60–70 Hours
+- [Drops of Rain Original Candle](https://affinatiliving.com/products/drops-of-rain-original-candle): Drops of Rain Original Candle – 10 oz Drops of Rain captures the clean, refreshing scent of rainfall.
+Light aquatic notes blend with soft florals for a calming, airy fragrance.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Fresh OzoneMiddle Notes: Soft FloralsBase Notes: Clean Musk, Light Woods Perfect for creating a peaceful, refreshed atmosphere in any space.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:15Z
+  Updated: 2025-12-16T13:03:37Z
   Vendor: Affinati
   Product Type:
   Availability: Available